Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 Whether content writers, programmers, or graphic designers, everyone likes to work on a laptop that offers a delightful typing experience.

-Pick a laptop with a keyboard that offers decent key presses and travel for a smooth typing experience.
+Pick a laptop with a keyboard with decent vital presses and travel for a smooth typing experience.
 Many laptops in the market come with mechanical keyboards as well.

 Here are some options if you are considering buying an external keyboard for your laptop: